Pandemic influenza – Common questions

 - Antiviral drugs work by reducing the ability of the virus to reproduce but do not provide immunity against the virus.
 Antiviral drugs include oseltamivir (Tamilflu®) and zanamivir (Relenza®).

 Each province and territory, maintains their own portion of the national antiviral stockpile, established in 2004, to ensure equitable access across Canada to a secure supply of antivirals for pandemic influenza.
 At the time of an outbreak, the delivery and administration of these antivirals will be considered based on a risk assessment of the specific virus, the situation and the emerging epidemiology or other data, such as antiviral resistance or optimal treatment course.

 The impact of pandemic influenza depends on the influenza strain, how easily it spreads, which groups of people are the most affected and how effectively we respond.

 The Government of Alberta has been preparing the health system and the province for an influenza pandemic since 1999.
-The work is led by Alberta Health and Wellness and the Alberta Emergency Management Agency and involves a range of partners.
+APIP is a provincial strategic plan developed jointly by Alberta Health, Alberta Health Services and the Alberta Emergency Management Agency and involves a range of partners.

 - Alberta’s Plan for Pandemic Influenza will be used in co-ordination with Alberta Health Services and the Canadian Pandemic Influenza Plan for the Health Sector prepared by a partnership of federal, provincial and territorial governments.

-There are things you can do to control the spread of influenza and take care of yourself and your family – Read the influenza self-care information
+- Read more about influenza self-care for things you can do to control the spread of influenza and take care of yourself and your family.

 Staying informed and understanding the potential challenges you may face in your community in the event of an influenza pandemic can help you to prepare for a variety of scenarios.
 Albertans can prepare for a pandemic influenza just like they would for other emergencies by preparing a basic emergency kit to be self-sufficient for 72 hours.